About

 Google's Web site says the new mobile payment service is having "slower-than-normal wait times to add [credit and debit] cards to Google Wallet".

-Bob Egan, a mobile commerce analyst at The Sepharim Group, says the roll-out problems “shows that Google's preparation for [release] isn't production-ready, especially in the context of a payments market" where security and customer expectations are heightened.
+Bob Egan, a mobile commerce analyst at The Sepharim Group, says the roll-out problems “shows that Google's preparation for [release] isn't production-ready, especially in the context of a payments market" where and customer expectations are heightened.

 eWeek states that Google still has a lot of work to do in order to achieve outright success, and will likely face much competition.